Joaquin-Garay/joaquin-garay.github.io/_posts/2025-10-28-NYU_MSFE_Review.md

 > **Difficulty legend:** Conceptual difficulty (how hard it was to *understand the material*), **not** how hard it was to earn a grade.

 ### My track
 Thanks to prior work in quantitative finance, I waived two core courses (Quantitative Methods and Intro to Derivatives), so I ended up designing my track with focus in two areas, which are statistical learning and stochastic modeling.
 I took almost none financial courses because the opportunity cost of quiting other interesting courses was too much.
-My track ended up being:

 - **Fall 2024 (9 c):** `FRE-7773` Machine Learning, `FRE-6103` Valuation, `FRE-6123` Risk Management
 - **Spring 2025 (12 c):** `FRE-6233` Stochastic Calculus, `FRE-6883` C++, `FRE-7821` Optimal Control, `FRE-6901` Volatility Models, `FRE-9053` Information Geometry